Aggressive St. Roberts, MO Military Defense Attorneys

 When You Need a Court Martial Lawyer in St. Roberts, MO

 The hard-hitting court martial lawyers at Gonzalez & Waddington have gained a reputation for defending military personnel at military installations worldwide.
 If you are stationed in St. Roberts, MO and are under investigation for a military crime, then having the most experienced court martial defense attorney can be the difference between having your rights trampled or winning your case and redeeming your career.
 Our defense attorneys represent St. Roberts, MO military personnel in both UCMJ and administrative matters.
-These include defending military personnel suspect of sexual assault, fraternization, and other crimes under military law.
+These include defending military personnel suspected of sexual assault, fraternization, and other crimes under military law.

 This film is a perfect example of why you must retain the best military criminal defense lawyers that you can find